 Are the physicians in your program actively involved in metastatic breast cancer research?

-Clinicians and scientists at Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC) conduct research to understand the basic biology of how and why breast cancer can spread, and clinical trials to test potential therapies in patients with metastatic disease.
+Clinicians and scientists at Dana-Farber Brigham Cancer Center conduct research to understand the basic biology of how and why breast cancer can spread, and clinical trials to test potential therapies in patients with metastatic disease.

-Much of the research performed at DF/BWCC has resulted in treatment breakthroughs for patients with metastatic disease.
+Much of the research performed at Dana-Farber Brigham Cancer Center has resulted in treatment breakthroughs for patients with metastatic disease.
 Some of these breakthroughs include:

 - Adding a PI3K inhibitor to a hormone blocker may delay the advance of ER-positive metastatic breast cancer.